Coronavirus: OTT viewership spikes as more people stay home and binge-watch

 No doubt, metros like Delhi, Mumbai and Bengaluru are the major contributors.

-In this edition of business standard podcast, we will talk about a spike in viewership across several OTT platforms amid the Covid-19 outbreak.
+In this edition of podcast we will talk about a spike in viewership across several OTT platforms amid the Covid-19 outbreak.

 A senior official of an Indian OTT platform said that as people spend more time at home due to 'social distancing', they have more time to spend watching video content online.
 “The usual watch time in mornings used to be while travelling, and therefore on phones.
 Now, we are witnessing a surge in content being watched on television," the official said.